tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-testing-httpwebresponse.md

 ```
 **2: Building a Test**

-The easiest test to start with is one that will test the “happy path” where our API call receives a 200 Success response.
+The easiest test to start with is one that will test the "happy path" where our API call receives a 200 Success response.

 First we need to set up the request: